fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/python-models.md

 sidebar_position: 2
 ---

-# Making Python dbt models
+# Building Python dbt models

-> ⚠️ NOTE: This feature is enabled with the flag `--experimental-models`
+> ⚠️ NOTE: This feature is enabled with the flag `--experimental-models` when running the `fal flow run` command.

 There are some cases where a SQL transformation is either too complex or impossible.
 With `fal flow` you can build your dbt models in Python.